brokenkernel/blog/content/posts/communication-treadmill.md

 1. moderation of the channel by someone who relies on the value of the channel
 2. introducing a cost to use the channel

-A closely related concept is that of "spammer logic".
+A closely related concept is that of “*spammer logic*”.
 The receiver of a message is ultimately the only person that determines the importance of a message.
-If they opt not to receive the message but the sender sends it anyways they are utilising "spammer logic"
+If they opt not to receive the message but the sender sends it anyways they are utilising “*spammer logic*”.